RS485/LogisticsPipes/README.md

 ## Contact

-Get in touch with us on IRC via esper.net and join #RS485
+Get in touch with us on Discord [RS485](https://discord.gg/6vPP3A8)